vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 #### Attaching Tanzu Kubernetes Clusters to Tanzu Mission Control

-It is recommended to attach the supervisor cluster and workload clusters into Tanzu Mission Control (TMC) as it provides a centralized administrative interface that enables you to manage your global portfolio of Kubernetes clusters.
+It is recommended to attach the Supervisor Cluster and workload clusters into Tanzu Mission Control (TMC) as it provides a centralized administrative interface that enables you to manage your global portfolio of Kubernetes clusters.

 Tanzu Mission Control can assist you with the following: